calasius/calasius.github.io/_posts/2019-3-11-timeseries-anomaly-detection.md

 ---
 layout: post
-title: Detecting anomalies in periodic timeseries usign gradient descent
+title: Detecting anomalies in periodic timeseries using gradient descent
 ---

 In periodic time series it's possible make an aproximation of them using discrete fourier transform given by the following equation: